AntonioCd96/IR-and-Raman/_build/html/_sources/inicio.md

 # Get Started ...

-In the following frames you will find useful information to run the notebooks in the official python repository of the EPFL: noto
+In the following frames you will find useful information to run the notebooks in the official python repository of the EPFL: NOTO
+Notice that you can also run the notebooks using colab - google

 ![Content](./Notebooks/images/image_2.png)